romshark/templier/README.md

 which is great, but Templiér provides even better developer experience:

-- 🥶 Templiér doesn't become unresponsive when the Go code fails to compile, instead it prints the compiler error output to the browser tab and keeps watching.
+- 🥶 Templiér doesn't become unresponsive when the Go code fails to compile, instead it prints the compiler error output to the browser tab with ANSI colors preserved and keeps watching.
   Once you fixed the Go code, Templiér will reload and work as usual with no intervention.
   In contrast, templ's watcher needs to be restarted manually.
 - 📁 Templiér watches **all** file changes recursively,